j0rpi/GameDB/README.md

 - Rating system
 - Platform system
 - Administration system
-- Speedrun.com / Splits.IO integration (Not yet implented)
+- Speedrun.com / Splits.IO integration (Not yet implemented)

 ... and more to come i guess.